michal-owsiak/swps-university-research-part-II/README.md

 ## **Data collection**

 The analyzed descriptions were collected through an online survey distributed from February 17, 2023, to March 29, 2023.
+The dataset in <code>sav</code> format is openly available courtesy of Mendeley Data: [https://data.mendeley.com/datasets/bhkb7zmb9v/1](https://data.mendeley.com/datasets/bhkb7zmb9v/1)

 ## **Tools used**